Trump has won a second term. Here’s what that means for schools.

 Calls to abolish the Department of Education have new momentum

-Arguably this has been Trump’s most consistent promise on education policy but also the one that seems most far-fetched to some political observers.
+Arguably this has been Trump’s most consistent promise on education policy, but also the one that seems most far-fetched to some political observers.
 Conservatives have talked about getting rid of the department for almost as long as it’s existed, and Trump didn’t make any moves to dismantle it in his first administration.

 Fully dismantling the department would require an act of Congress.
 But Trump could limit its reach in other ways, such as eliminating or moving programs, removing career bureaucrats, and proposing much tighter budgets.

 It would take months to take the department apart, Blew said, because every function mandated by Congress would need a new home.
 But that could be done, he said.
-Civil rights enforcement could move to the U.S. Department of Justice, for example, and Title I funding for high-poverty schools could become a block grant administered by the U.S. Department of Human Services.
+Civil rights enforcement could move to the U.S. Department of Justice, for example, and Title I funding for high-poverty schools could become a block grant administered by the U.S. Department of Health and Human Services.

 Trump has been clear that his priorities are economic recovery, immigration, and national defense, Blew said, but that doesn’t mean he won’t follow through on education promises.